ArashPartow/exprtk/readme.txt

 |          | }                                                       |
 +----------+---------------------------------------------------------+

-Note: In the above tables, the symbols x, y, z and w where appropriate can represent any of one the following:
+Note: In  the  above  tables, the  symbols x, y, z, w, u  and v  where appropriate may represent any of one the following:

    1. Literal numeric/string value
    2. A variable